Epics in Agile — everything you need to know to get started.

 To summarize, here are the definitions of the various hierarchal pieces involved in the Agile framework:

-The hierarchical structure of Agile project management
+Chart representing the hierarchical structure of Agile project management.

-Examples of Agile epics
+Examples of Agile epics.

 Here are a couple of examples to help you better visualize what epics look like in practice.